dannyhw/aws_scripts/README.md

 ```

 ## alb_helper.py
 This is a python module which contains the class ALBHelper used to get information on albs and the related target groups.
 I wrote this since the alb api methods don't directly allow you to access attached instances like the ELB did.
 This way I can get the attached instances (targets) and re-use the methods.
-I wrote it to allow you to load all the info once or just get it each time.
+I wrote it to allow you to load all the info once with the option to reload it.
 This was my first attempt at a python class so I learnt some good stuff but it probably needs alot of work.
+Also the ec2 related stuff should probably be separated into another class.